jmhofer/getting-cleaning-data/CodeBook.md

 ### Subject ID (2)

-The ID of the subject undertaking the measured activities.
+The ID of the subject undertaking the measured activities (a number from 1 to 30).

 ### Body Accelerator Mean X/Y/Z (Time Domain) (3, 4, 5)